Year-end tax guide 2020/21

 - Can you utilise rent-a-room relief which, for individuals, is £7,500 or £3,750 for co-owners?

-Growth, income and withdrawals are not liable for income or capital gains tax, but the value of an ISA is part of your estate for inheritance tax purposes.
+Growth, income and withdrawals are not liable for income or capital gains tax, but the value of an ISA will form part of your estate for inheritance tax purposes.

 As part of the £20,000 ISA allowance, it’s possible to invest up to £4,000 in a lifetime ISA which receives an annual government bonus of up to £1,000 a year.